Koredotcom/SearchAssist-Toolkit/Blog/Draft/OptimizingSearchRelevancy.md

 #### 3. Search Configuration
 - **Hybrid Search**: For queries that contained industry-specific terms or non-generic keywords, we implemented a hybrid search approach that combined vector search and text-based search.
 - **Chunk Prioritization**: For page-based chunking, we sent the top 10 chunks to the language model.
 For text-based chunking, we increased this to the top 20 chunks to ensure that the relevant information was not fragmented across multiple files.

+##### Challenges with Vector Search
+- **Semantic Dilution Problem**
+1. False semantic matches due to similar but irrelevant content
+2. Context fragmentation from chunking
+3. Semantic drift in large document collections

+- **Impact on Retrieval Quality**
+1. Reduced precision in search results
+2. Missing or incomplete context in responses
+3. Difficulty maintaining topic coherence

+### When to Use Vector and Hybrid Search

 #### 4. Prompt Engineering
 When we evaluated why our existing default prompt is unable to answer from the chunks which are contexually relevant to the user query, we identified some of the key problems in the overall prompt structure which leads to multiple answer failures.